Posted by: Northwest Eye in General on January 6, 2026

 Implement Preventive Strategies Against Eye Herpes

-- Maintain good hygiene: Regular hand washing is crucial, especially before touching your face or eyes.
+- Maintain hygiene: Regular hand washing is crucial, especially before touching your face or eyes.
 This simple practice can significantly lower the risk of transmission, as the infection is highly contagious.

-- Wear sunglasses: Shield your vision from harmful UV light, which can trigger outbreaks.
+- Schedule routine check-ups with your eye care provider: Shield your eyes from harmful UV light, which can trigger outbreaks.
 Opt for sunglasses that offer 100% UV protection to effectively safeguard your eyes.

-- Regular eye exams: [Schedule routine check-ups with your eye care provider](https://kirkeyecenter.com/tips-to-prevent-recurrence-of-herpes-eye-infections) to monitor your eye health and address any concerns.
+- Regular eye exams to monitor your eye health and address any concerns.
 Early detection and intervention are vital to preventing complications linked to eye infections, which can result in vision loss if not addressed swiftly.

-By adopting these preventive measures, you can significantly lower your risk of developing eye herpes, leading to the concern of whether can you get herpes in your eye and helping you maintain better overall eye health.
+By adopting these preventive measures, you can significantly lower your risk of developing eye herpes, leading to the concern of whether you can get herpes in your eye and helping you maintain better overall eye health.
 Remember, over 1.8 million people experience herpetic eye disease annually, highlighting the importance of these strategies.
 We are here to help you through this process.

 Conclusion